SCLP Visiting Fellows Programme

 Applicants should provide one piece of published work, a detailed CV, and an abstract (not to exceed 300 words) of a project they envision developing while in residence.
-These should be emailed to Dr. Christopher Taggart at firstname.lastname@example.org before 15 January 2020.
+These should be emailed to Dr. Hrafn Asgeirsson at firstname.lastname@example.org before 15 January 2020.
 A committee of three regular fellows will assess applications primarily for fit with interests of regular fellows.
 As those interests change, applicants unsuccessful in a given year are encouraged to reapply when and if they are available at a later date.

 Fellows will be expected to fund their own transportation, accommodation, and sustenance.
 The law school is located on the Stag Hill campus of the University, in picturesque Guildford.
 Accommodation can be obtained in serviced apartments in Guildford, which are offered by several companies.
 Many staff choose to live in London, which is approximately 30-45 minutes away by train from Waterloo Station.
 We will be happy to work with visitors to locate suitable accommodation.

-Any requests for further information can be directed to the Director of the Visiting Fellows Programme, Dr. Christopher Taggart at email@example.com.
+Any requests for further information can be directed to Dr. Hrafn Asgeirsson, co-director of the Centre, at email@example.com.

 Current and Past Fellows